 Adventures with form in space: the 4th Balnaves Foundation Sculpture Project, Art Gallery of New South Wales, Sydney, 09 Aug 2006–17 Sep 2006

-Juliana Engberg (Australia), Atomic: full of love, full of wonder, 2005, (colour illus.).
+Juliana Engberg, Atomic: full of love, full of wonder, 2005, (colour illus.).

-Daniel Palmer., Adventures with form in space: the 4th Balnaves Foundation Sculpture Project, Art Gallery of New South Wales, 09 Aug 2006–17 Sep 2006.
+Daniel Palmer., Adventures with form in space: the 4th Balnaves Foundation Sculpture Project, 'Nike Savvas', Sydney, 2006, (colour illus.).